Phantom's Revenge: Characteristics

-The terrain coaster layout is built to take advantage of the natural elevation changes provided by the hilly terrain.
-Unlike most roller coasters, the ride's second drop is longer than its first, and the transformation to Phantom's Revenge in 2001 increased the drop length, track length, and top speed.
+The terrain coaster layout is built to take advantage of the natural elevation changes provided by the park's hilly terrain.
+Unlike most roller coasters, the ride's second drop is longer than its first, and its transformation to Phantom's Revenge in 2001 increased its drop length, track length, and top speeds by small margins.

-Layout
+Ride experience

 Steel Phantom (1991–2000)

-After leaving the station, the train made a slight turn to the right, climbing the 160 ft chain lift hill.
-After ascending the lift hill, the ride went down a banked drop to the right.
-After a straight section, the ride ascended a second hill that turned slightly to the right.
-The train then dropped 225 ft through Thunderbolt's structure, reaching a top speed of 80 mph.
-The train made a U-turn to the left at the bottom of the ravine, before climbing another incline into a set of trim brakes before heading into a vertical loop.
-After the loop, the train immediately went into a boomerang, an element that turned riders upside down twice.
+Upon dispatch from the station, the train made a slight turn to the right, climbing the 160 ft chain lift hill.
+After ascending the lift hill, it went down a banked drop to the right into a section of straight track.
+The train ascended a second hill that turned slightly to the right, and then dropped 225 ft through Thunderbolt's structure, reaching a top speed of 80 mph.
+The train made a U-turn to the left at the bottom of the ravine, before climbing another incline into a set of trim brakes before entering a vertical loop.
+After the loop, the train immediately traversed a boomerang, an element which turned riders upside down twice.
 The train then made a right turn into a corkscrew, the fourth and final inversion.
-After this, riders went through a right turn that passed under the corkscrew.
-After this, the ride ascended into the brake run.
+Following this, the train entered a banked right turn before passing under the corkscrew to ascend into the final brake run.
 One cycle of the ride took approximately 2 minutes and 15 seconds.

 Phantom's Revenge (2001–present)

-After leaving the station, the train makes a slight turn to the right before climbing the 160 ft chain lift hill.
-After ascending the lift hill, the train drops to the right, reaching a speed of 60 mph.
-Riders then enter a straightaway before climbing a second hill which drops them 228 ft, reaching a top speed of 85 mph.
+Upon dispatch from the station, the train makes a slight turn to the right before climbing the 160 ft chain lift hill.
+After cresting the lift hill, the train drops to the right, reaching a speed of 60 mph.
+Riders then enter a straightaway before climbing a second hill which turns to the right and drops 232 ft, reaching a top speed of 85 mph.
 The train then makes a 280-degree turn, passing back under Thunderbolt's structure.
-Next, the train circles around the Turtle ride before traveling back under the second drop through a bunny-hop.
-Riders then make a turn to the left, passing under the ride's brake run and entering a second bunny-hop.
-The train then enters a 180 degree curve, going through the last bunny-hop and entering the brake run.
+Next, the train circles around the Turtle ride before traveling back under the second drop through an airtime hill.
+Riders then make a turn to the left, passing under the ride's brake run and entering a second airtime hill.
+The train then enters a 180-degree curve, traversing a final airtime hill and entering the brake run.
 One cycle of the ride takes approximately 1 minute and 57 seconds.

-According to early plans, the ride was originally supposed to feature a double-up element instead of the straightaway between the first and second drops, as well as a longer tunnel after the turnaround.
+As seen in earlier digital models, the ride was originally meant to feature a double-up element instead of the straightaway found between the first and second drops, as well as a longer tunnel after the turnaround.